WellsCui/go-rest-annotation/README.md

 # go-rest-annotation
-This Repo demos route registration using comment on handler function as annotation.
+This Repo provides a way to register routes based on annotation comment on handler functions.

 ## Register route via annotation
 ```go